Corsi01/algo2025/README.md

 - `feature_extraction_utils_ood.py` - utility functions (OOD data)

 ## optimize_models/
-Contains everything needed to optimize and train the final models
+Contains everything needed to optimize and train the final models; consider that each model was otpimized for 30 rounds, further optimization could lead to even better results

 ## utils/
 - `data_utils.py` - utilities function for loading data and analyzing yeo's network